akydd/realworld-clojure/README.md

 TEST_JWT_SECRET
 ```

-In the absence of any environment vars, the app uses default values that match
+In the absence of the above environment vars, the app uses default values that
-the values in the docker compose file (`compose.yaml`).
+match the values in the docker compose file (`compose.yaml`).

 If you intend to change any of the database options, ensure that the new values
 are first also applied to the docker compose file, and then rerun `docker